1nventors/Pokedex/README.md

 ## 🎮 Example Interaction
 You can search the name of Pokémon or the ID, please give a try in the Pokédex [Site](https://1nventors.github.io/Pokedex/)

+---

+## 📜 Certification Requirement

+This is one of the **required projects** to earn the **freeCodeCamp Front End Development Libraries Certification**.
+It demonstrates knowledge of:
+- DOM manipulation
+- Fetching and handling API data
+- Dynamic UI updates with JavaScript